Creative Computing

 All about the course

-- Modules focused on technical and specialist skills will provide you with proficiency and confidence in a range of cutting-edge technologies, coding, programming languages and development techniques.
+- You will develop technical skills to provide you with proficiency and confidence in coding, design techniques and a range of cutting-edge technologies.

-- Industry-led collaboration briefs will develop your design thinking, team-based and management skills, working on complex briefs set by our industry partners.
-These briefs will open opportunities for industry placements along with a strong portfolio showcasing your work.
+- develop your design thinking, team-based and management skills, by working on briefs set by external stakeholders.
+These briefs will provide career opportunities through the development of a strong industry-linked portfolio.

-The Creative Computing degree runs over three years (full time) and is designed to progressively build competence across both skill-based technologies and creative problem-solving.
-The modules are intertwined and provide both theoretical and practice-based learning opportunities, building confidence as you progress.
-Don't worry if some of these concepts are new to you - you will be supported by your tutors along the way, helping to prepare you for rewarding professional employment when you graduate.
+The Creative Computing degree runs over three years (full time) and is designed to progressively build competence across both specialist skills and critical thinking.
+The modules are intertwined through defined skill trajectories and provide both theoretical and practice-based learning opportunities, building confidence as you progress.

-This module will guide you through the practical and conceptual aspects of web design and development.
-Moving one step at the time, we will learn how to develop ideas from initial sketches to functional, fully testable web prototypes, exploring the expressive potential of this medium.
-Through a series of project and exercises, we will cover the basics of web design and prototyping and the core development techniques using HTML, CSS and Javascript.
+This module will guide you through the practical and conceptual aspects of web design and front-end development.
+Moving one step at the time, you will learn how to develop ideas from initial sketches to functional, fully testable web prototypes, exploring the expressive potential of this medium.
+Through a series of projects and exercises, you will pick up the basics of web design and prototyping and the core development techniques using HTML, CSS and Javascript.

 Introduction to Creative Play

-This module encourages you to develop an understanding of playfulness and creative risk taking in broad contexts of digital design.
-It will aim to show links between risk-taking and innovation and present case studies outlining the value of ‘failure’ in optimising success.
+This module encourages you to develop an understanding of playfulness and creative risk taking in the context of creative technological practice.
+It will introduce playful approaches to ideation, allowing experimentation to evolve within the realms of your subject area.
+This module aims to show links between risk-taking and innovation and present case studies outlining the value of 'failure' in optimising success.
+Additionally, the module aims to foster independence, allowing you to explore your own questions and interests through risk-taking, experimentation, collaboration and independent research.

 Creative Collaboration